HOW TO GROW PEONIESLearn about growing peony flowers with planting and care advice from the pros

 There are garden-worthy peony varieties for Zones 2 to 8.

 Peony season begins with shoots and leaves emerging, but the real show is when the peony flowers bloom in late spring.
-In most locations, peonies will bloom in April, May or June.
+In most locations, they will bloom in April, May or June.
 Expect tree peonies to bloom first (around Mother’s Day), followed by herbaceous varieties (around Memorial Day) and then the intersectionals.
 If you include all three types in the garden—tree, herbaceous, intersectional—you can enjoy peony blooms for up to seven weeks.

 Many peony flowers are fragrant.
 Their scents can differ between cultivars—some are scented sweetly of lemons, some have enticing citrus smells, and some are described as slightly spicy.
 Words like delicious and confectionary are often used to describe the smell of a peony flower.
-Decide how strong you want the scent—some peonies are lightly scented, while others have a heady fragrance.
+Decide how strong you want the scent—some are lightly scented, while others have a stronger fragrance.
 For example, Chinese tree peonies have a stronger fragrance than Japanese tree peonies.

 Pests and diseases:

 Fortunately, they are deer and rabbit resistant.
 Unfortunately, they are susceptible to botrytis blight, a fungus that can cause young peony shoots to rot, unsightly spots on leaves and prevent flower buds from developing.
 Learn more about issues that can arise in the Missouri Botanical Garden's guide to peony problems.

 If planted well, herbaceous peonies will happily send up new shoots each spring for decades.
 Photo by: gutaper / 123RF.